natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 Any HPA target can be scaled based on the resource usage of the pods in the scaling target.
 When defining the pod specification the resource requests like `cpu` and `memory` should be specified.
-This is used to determine the resource utilization and used by the HPA controller to scale the target up or down.
+This is used to determine the resource utilization and used by the HPA controller to scale the target out or in.
 To use resource utilization based scaling specify a metric source like this:

 ```yaml